yazan-oss/Moku/README.md

 # Moku(Student Project)
 2D (Game) made in Unity Engine

+### Description
-Join Moku on his 2D side-scrolling adventure!
+> Join Moku on his 2D side-scrolling adventure!
 Your home is threatened to be destroyed by an evil and very hungry monstrosity.
 Use your grappling hook-like tongue to swing through the canopy of the forest to find and fight that monster.

 # Homepage
 - [Hompage](https://moku-and-the-feeding-frenzy.school4games.net/)